 Moving to Finland permanently?

-Everyone permanently residing in Finland is entitled to use public health care services.
-The Local Register Office will register the municipality of residence in the Population Information System.
-You municipality of residence will provide you the public health care services but you are also free to choose services from outside your municipality of residence.
+Everyone permanently residing in Finland is entitled to use public healthcare services.
+Those who live in Finland permanently usually have a municipality of residence.
+When you notify the Local Register Office of your permanent move to Finland, they decide on your municipality of residence and record it in the Population Information System.
+Your municipality of residence will provide you the public healthcare services but you are also free to choose services from outside your municipality of residence.
+If you do not have a municipality of residence or certificate of entitlement to medical care in Finland, public healthcare is entitled to charge you for the actual costs of treatment.
+In this case, the treatment costs may be considerably high.

 When moving to Finland permanently, do as follows:

-- Submit a notification of move to the Local Register Office and also notify your move to your prior country of residence
+- Submit a notification of move to the Local Register Office and also notify your move to your prior country of residence.
+Be sure to submit the notification in time, since the Local Register Office cannot record your municipality of residence retroactively.

 Purpose of moving affects your rights to treatment